From 2013, GAVI is supporting countries to roll out two vaccines that will directly benefit women: HPV and rubella

 Despite the availability of safe and effective HPV vaccines that can protect against 70% of cervical cancer cases, the high price of the vaccine and challenges facing countries to reach adolescent girls have been barriers.

 February 4th 2013, World Cancer Day, marked a major step forward in the prevention of cervical cancer with the ground breaking announcement of the first countries to get GAVI-supported HPV vaccines.
 Ghana, Kenya, Lao PDR, Madagascar, Malawi, Niger, Sierra Leone and Tanzania will get HPV vaccines and support from GAVI to pilot the best ways to deliver the vaccine to girls together with other interventions that benefit their lives.
 The demonstration projects aim to pave the way for countries to build capacity and infrastructure needed to vaccinate girls nationwide.
-In 2014 GAVI will support the first nationwide introduction of HPV vaccine.
+In 2014 GAVI will support the first nationwide introduction of HPV vaccine in Rwanda, as well as HPV demonstration projects in Mozambique and Zimbabwe.

 GAVI’s support to countries will see a dramatic scale up of HPV vaccine introductions.
 Over 30 million girls in more than 40 countries will be vaccinated with GAVI support by 2020.